docker-archive/deploykit/cmd/manager/README.md

 When an instance assumes leadership:

-  + State is retrieved from shared storage (see below) and for each group in the config, a group `watch` is invoked so that the new leader can begin watching the groups
+  + State is retrieved from shared storage (see below) and for each group in the config, a group `commit` is invoked so that the new leader can begin watching the groups
   + Since this is the frontend for the stateless group, it records any input the user provides when the user performs and update.
 The new config is then written in the shared store and `update` is forwarded to the actual group plugin to do the real work.

 When an instance loses leadership:

-  + The manager uses previous configuration and 'deactivates' the local group plugin by calling `unwatch` on the downstream group plugin
+  + The manager uses previous configuration and 'deactivates' the local group plugin by calling `free` on the downstream group plugin
   + It rejects user's attempt to `update` since it's not the leader.